FSD2124 Jyväskylä Longitudinal Study of Personality and Social Development (JYLS): Life History Calendars of 42-Year-Olds 2001

 - Kokko, Katja (University of Jyväskylä.
 Department of Psychology)

-accidents, children, conscription, death, education, housing, labour and employment, life histories, offences, parental leave, parental role, partnerships (personal), unemployment
+accidents, bereavement, children, conscription, education, housing, labour and employment, life histories, offences, parental leave, parental role, partnerships (personal), unemployment

 The data are part of the Jyväskylä Longitudinal Study of Personality and Social Development (JYLS), in which the same individuals have been followed over 30 years.
 At the 2001 research stage, various aspects of the lives of 42-year-old participants were charted with the help of interviews, life situation questionnaires, self-rating questionnaires, personality tests, and medical examinations.
 In connection with the interviews, the respondents told about their lives from the age of 15 with the help of life history calendars.